 System Administrators and Analysts

 Computer system administrators and analysts have very similar but distinct roles.
 System analysts review network and computer systems in various companies and business environments and determine ways to improve system quality and efficiency.
 Computer system administrators install, maintain and support network and Internet systems, run diagnostics to discover and fix problems, and ensure network security.
-Job positions for network and computer systems administrators should increase by 8% between 2014 and 2024 according to the BLS.
-As of May 2015, the BLS reports that the median annual salary for system administrators was $77,810.
+Job positions for network and computer systems administrators should increase as fast as the average between 2018 and 2028 according to the BLS.
+As of May 2018, the BLS reports that the median annual salary for system administrators was $82,050.

 Requirements for System Administrators and Analysts